fsvreddit/hive-protect/README.md

 If you have been banned by a subreddit using Hive Protector, please contact the subreddit that banned you.

 For any feedback on the bot itself including bugs and enhancements, please post in /r/fsvapps or DM /u/fsv.

+## Source code

+This app is open source.
+You can find it on Github [here](https://github.com/fsvreddit/hive-protect).